P-AlaKara/text-analytics/README.md

-# text-analytics
+# The Text Analytics Pipeline
-A walkthrough of the text analytics pipeline
+A walkthrough of the text analytics pipeline using the flipkart dataset.